Lux Docs

 5. Classical finality typically completes in 600-700ms.

-Both paths execute in parallel immediately after classical decision:
+All three paths execute in parallel immediately after classical decision (via TripleSignRound1):

 BLS Path (fast, classical):